-While there are many benefits to undergoing a lipoma removal, it is also important to understand the potential side effects.
+Before undergoing lipoma removal, it is important to understand the potential side effects.
 While side effects are rare, this is a surgical procedure and there is still the rare chance of them occurring.
 Some rare side effects include:

 Your surgeon will be able to advise steps you can follow to ensure you avoid any negative side effects.

-While lipomas are not harmful, they can often be aesthetically unpleasant, and as a result, you may wish to have them removed.
+While lipomas are not harmful, they can often be aesthetically unpleasant, and a person will wish to have it removed.

 If you have a lump that is painful, red, hot and not moving, it is important that you see your doctor, as this may not be a lipoma.